openstack/cinder-specs/specs/juno/restblock-driver.rst

 In the future it will provide a way to manage the snapshots from the driver itself, but it is not yet supported.
-Thus, the driver will use the lvm code tools to manage thin snapshot provisionning and support snapshots for the volumes exposed by our Rest Block Driver.
+Thus, the driver will use the lvm code tools to manage thin snapshot provisioning and support snapshots for the volumes exposed by our Rest Block Driver.

 Alternatives